-You should familiarize yourself with Google’s Insider Trading Policy.
-It describes company-wide policies that address the risks of insider trading, such as:
+Familiarize yourself with Alphabet’s Insider Trading Policy.
+It describes policies that address the risks of insider trading, such as:

-- periodic blackout windows when no Google employee may trade Google stock.
+- periodic blackout windows when you may not trade Alphabet stock

 Non-government relationships.
-You should be careful when you give gifts and pay for meals, entertainment or other business courtesies on behalf of Google.
-We want to avoid the possibility that the gift, entertainment or other business courtesy could be perceived as a bribe, so it’s always best to provide such business courtesies infrequently and, when we do, to keep their value moderate.
-Consult Google’s Non-Government Related Gifts and Client Entertainment Policy before providing any business courtesies and contact Ethics & Compliance if you have any questions.
+Be careful when you give gifts and pay for meals, entertainment or other business courtesies on behalf of Alphabet.
+Avoid the possibility that the gift, entertainment or other business courtesy could be perceived as a bribe.
+Provide such business courtesies infrequently and, when you do, to keep their value moderate.

-Dealing with government officials.
-Offering gifts, entertainment or other business courtesies that could be perceived as bribes becomes especially problematic if you’re dealing with a government official.
-“Government officials” include any government employee; candidate for public office; or employee of government-owned or -controlled companies, public international organizations, or political parties.
-Several laws around the world, including the U.S. Foreign Corrupt Practices Act and the UK Bribery Act, specifically prohibit offering or giving anything of value to government officials to influence official action or to secure an improper advantage.
-This not only includes traditional gifts, but also things like meals, travel, political or charitable contributions and job offers for government officials’ relatives.
-Never give gifts to thank government officials for doing their jobs.
-By contrast, it can be permissible to make infrequent and moderate expenditures for gifts and business entertainment for government officials that are directly tied to promoting our products or services (e.g., providing a modest meal at a day-long demonstration of Google products).
-Payment of such expenses can be acceptable (assuming they are permitted under local law) but may require pre-approval from Ethics & Compliance under Google’s Anti-Bribery and Government Ethics Policy.
+Dealings with government officials.
+Various laws prohibit seeking to influence official action by offering or giving anything of value to government officials, candidates for public office, employees of government-owned or -controlled companies, public international organizations, or political parties.
+Avoid not only traditional gifts, but also things like meals, entertainment, travel, political or charitable contributions, and job offers for government officials’ relatives.
+With pre-approval, it may be permissible to make infrequent and moderate expenditures for gifts and business entertainment for government officials that are directly tied to promoting our products or services (e.g., a modest meal at a day-long demonstration of our products).

-Google aspires to be a different kind of company.
-It’s impossible to spell out every possible ethical scenario we might face.
-Instead, we rely on one another’s good judgment to uphold a high standard of integrity for ourselves and our company.
-We expect all Googlers to be guided by both the letter and the spirit of this Code.
-Sometimes, identifying the right thing to do isn’t an easy call.
-If you aren’t sure, don’t be afraid to ask questions of your manager, Legal or Ethics & Compliance.
+We rely on one another’s good judgment to uphold a high standard of integrity for ourselves and our company.
+We expect all Board members and employees to be guided by both the letter and the spirit of this Code.